-In the fourth quarter of 2021, the Company entered into an agreement with a consultant to provide financial advisory services for asix-month term.
+In the fourth quarter of 2021, the Company entered into an agreement with a consultant to provide financial advisory services for a six-month term.
 Pursuant to the agreement, the Company granted \$150,000 of common stock over the term of service.
-In January 2022, the Company granted \$13,889 shares of common stock at grant date fair value, pursuant to the agreement and recorded general and administrative expenses of \$0 and \$75,000 for the three months ended March 31, 2023 and 2022, respectively.
+In January 2022, the Company granted 13,889 shares of common stock at grant date fair value, pursuant to the agreement and recorded general and administrative expenses of \$0 for the three months ended June 30, 2023, and 2022, respectively and \$0 and \$75,000 for the six months ended June 30, 2023 and 2022, respectively.

-In the first quarter of 2022, the Company entered into an agreement with a consultant to provide investor relation services for asix-month term.
+In the first quarter of 2022, the Company entered into an agreement with a consultant to provide investor relation services for a six-month term.
 Pursuant to the agreement, the Company granted 30,000 shares of common stock with a grant date fair value of \$3.77 and paid \$25,000 of cash compensation.
-The cash component will be expensed over the service period and the equity component expensed consistent with the contractual vesting.
-The Company recorded general and administrative expenses of \$0 and \$113,100 for the three months ended March 31, 2023 and 2022, respectively.
+The cash component was be expensed over the service period and the equity component expensed consistent with the contractual vesting.
+The Company recorded general and administrative expenses of \$0 for the three months ended June 30 2023 and 2022, respectively, and \$0 and \$113,100 for the six months ended June 30, 2023 and 2022, respectively.

-In the fourth quarter of 2022, the Company entered into a number of agreements with vendors pursuant to which the Company made grants of a total of 43,186 shares of common stock with grant date fair values ranging from \$3.00 to \$3.67, up to 10,096 of warrants, and cash payments.
+In the fourth quarter of 2022, the Company entered into a number of agreements with vendors pursuant to which the Company made grants of a total of 43,186 shares of common stock with grant date fair values ranging from \$3.30 to \$3.67, up to 10,096 of warrants, and cash payments.
 These contracts have six-month terms with various contractual vesting periods.
-The cash payments will be expensed over the service period and the equity component will be expensed consistent with the various contractual vesting periods.
-The Company recorded general and administrative expenses of \$46,742 for the three months ended March 31, 2023.
+The cash payments were expensed over the service period and the equity components were expensed consistent with the various contractual vesting periods.
+The Company recorded general and administrative expenses of \$0 and \$46,742 for the three and six months ended June 30, 2023, respectively.

 In the first quarter of 2023, the Company entered into an agreement with a consultant to provide investor relation services for a six-month term.
-The Company granted 36,000 shares of common stock at a grant date fair value of \$3.31, pursuant to the agreement and recorded general and administrative expenses of \$119,160 for the three months ended March 31, 2023.
+The Company granted 36,000 shares of common stock at a grant date fair value of \$3.31, pursuant to the agreement and recorded general and administrative expenses of \$0 and \$119,160 for the three and six months ended June 30, 2023, respectively.